There are three goals in organizing and naming your files, all of which lead to similar conclusions:

 If you are testing locally on a computer that is not connected to the network, such as at home, your web browser software may object, and references to images that are on the server but not on your personal computer will fail, even though they would succeed if your page were on the server.

 The Front Door servers have been configured to provide for on-line testing of new Web pages and especially of re-organized Web sites.
 This has been arranged by running two servers: files uploaded to the production server, ww2.ohio.edu, will be seen by the world only with URLs starting with http://www.ohio.edu/; files uploaded to the staging server, wws2.ohio.edu, will be seen with URLs starting with http://wws2.ohio.edu/.

 Testing from your hard disk is not possible for pages using the generic e-mail script (see Appendix V).
 Web pages using that feature can only be tested from the server.
 On-line testing also permits other people to review your pages from their own computers, before you go public with the new pages.
 This makes it easier to gather feedback about new designs, and therefore will improve the overall quality of your Web site.

-Files uploaded to the staging server, wws2, will be displayed with the same URL that your regular files use, except for the substitution of "wws2." instead of "www." — and of "https://" instead of "http://"; for example:
+Files uploaded to the staging server, wws2, will be displayed with the same URL that your regular files use, except for the substitution of "wws2." instead of "www."; for example:

-Because these are test sites, we do not want any of the pages to be included in any keyword search index, such as Google or Yahoo.
-Therefore it is vital that you create no Web pages with links leading to any page using the wws2.ohio.edu server.
-That is why the URLs in the table below are presented as simple text, not as clickable links.
-Type the test URL into your browser once, to open the page, and then set a bookmark to it.
+Because these are test sites (and likely to be left with outdated information when testing is concluded), we do not want any of the pages to be included in any keyword search index, such as Google or Yahoo.
+Therefore we have configured the entire wws2 server to be password-protected (but any valid Ohio ID and password will work).
+That is also why the URLs in the table below are presented as simple text, not as clickable links.
+Type the test URL into your browser once (or use copy-and-paste), to open the page, and then set a bookmark to it.

 (Files uploaded to server "ww2.ohio.edu")